Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Qubit dependent polaritons response

 To observe this qubit-dependent shift on the polaritons experimentally, we drive the cavity with a coherent field $\langle \hat{c}_{\rm in }\rangle=i(\Omega_c/\sqrt{\kappa_c}) e^{-i\omega_d t}$ of frequency $\omega_d$ and amplitude $\Omega_c$.
 We then perform homodyne detection at the transmission output of the cavity $\langle \hat{c}_{\rm out} \rangle_\eta=\sqrt{\kappa_c}\langle \hat{c} \rangle_\eta$, which contains information of the qubit state $\eta=g,e$ and of the polaritons as $\langle \hat{c}_{\rm out} \rangle_\eta =\sqrt{\kappa_c}(\sin(\theta) \langle \hat{c}_u \rangle_\eta + \cos(\theta) \langle \hat{c}_l \rangle_\eta)$.
 The experimental results are shown in Fig.~\ref{fig:distance_map}a, where we display the average pointer distance,

 as function of drive frequency $\omega_d$ and power $P_\mathrm{in}$, which relates to the amplitude as $\Omega_c= \sqrt{\kappa_c P_{\rm in}/\hbar\omega_d}$.
 For this, we integrate over a \SI{500}{ns} square readout pulse after preparing the qubit in its excited state ($\langle \hat{c}_{\rm out}\rangle_{e}$) or in its ground ($\langle \hat{c}_{\rm out}\rangle_{g}$) by applying a \SI{30}{ns} square $\pi$ pulse or not.
 The input power y-axis $P_\mathrm{in}$ is calibrated knowing the room temperature power and the attenuation in the input line.
 The colorbar of $D_{eg}$ is calibrated knowing the gain of the output line.
-For both calibrations of the input and output line, we assumed the calibrations to be flat in frequency which is true in our frequency window up to \SI{\pm 1}{dB}.
+For both calibrations of the input and output line, we assumed the calibrations to be flat in frequency, which is true in our frequency window up to \SI{\pm 1}{dB}.

 As a first approximation, we consider both polaritons independent by neglecting their mutual coupling $U_{ul}$.
 It is thus possible to find a simple semi-classical model that properly describes our measurements {up to moderate powers}.
-When reaching a quasi steady-state $1/\kappa_c\ll t \ll T_1$, the polariton amplitudes are solutions of the non-linear equations (cf.~App.~\ref{Append:bistability}),
+When reaching a quasi steady-state $1/\kappa_c\ll t \ll T_1$, the polariton amplitudes are solutions of the nonlinear equations (cf.~\cref{Append:bistability}),